Carlos A. Ball

 Distinguished Professor of Law and Judge Frederick Lacey Scholar

-Professor Ball’s latest book, Same-Sex Marriage and Children: A Tale of History, Social Science, and Law, will be published by the Oxford University Press in 2014.
-Professor Ball is also the author of The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
-In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).
+Professor Ball is currently editing a book of essays (After Marriage: The Future of LGBT Rights, NYU Press, 2016) and writing a book (Gay Equality and the First Amendment: A Contentious History, Harvard University Press, 2017).
+His other books are Same-Sex Marriage and Children: A Tale of History, Social Science, and Law (Oxford University Press, 2014); The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
+He is also a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).

-His writings have appeared in the Cornell Law Review, the Columbia Journal of Gender & the Law, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.
+His writings have also appeared in the Cornell Law Review, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.

-Professor Ball received his B.A. summa cum laude from Tufts University, his J.D. from Columbia Law School, where he was a Kent Scholar and the book reviews editor of the Columbia Law Review, and his LL.M. from Cambridge University, where he was awarded a “First.”
-He clerked for Chief Justice Paul Liacos of the Massachusetts Supreme Judicial Court and worked as a lawyer for the Legal Aid Society in New York City in the early 1990s.
-He joined the law school in 2008 after teaching at the University of Illinois College of Law for eight years and at the Penn State School of Law for five.
+Professor Ball received his B.A. summa cum laude from Tufts University, his J.D. from Columbia Law School, where he was a Kent Scholar and the book reviews editor of the Columbia Law Review, and his LL.M. from Cambridge University, where he was awarded a “first.”
+He clerked for Chief Justice Paul Liacos of the Massachusetts Supreme Judicial Court and worked as a lawyer for the Legal Aid Society in New York City.
+He joined the law school in 2008 after teaching at the University of Illinois College of Law and the Penn State School of Law.